AdobeDocs/campaign-web.en/help/v8/audience/control-group.md

 To define a control group, you can choose to extract, randomly or based on a sorting, a percentage or a fixed number of profiles from the target population.

-First, define the way the profiles will be extracted from the target: randomly or based on a sorting.
+First, define the way the profiles are e extracted from the target: randomly or based on a sorting.

 Under the **Extract from target** section, choose an **Exclusion type**:

-* **Random**: when preparing the delivery, Adobe Campaign will randomly extract a number of profiles corresponding to the percentage or to the maximum number that you will set as the size limit.
+* **Random**: when preparing the delivery, Adobe Campaign  randomly extracts a number of profiles corresponding to the percentage or to the maximum number that is set as the size limit.

     ![](assets/control-group.png)